Guga-CL/jellyfin-mod-watchplanner-section/README.md

-### Updated README
+### README

-Work in progress — this project is not ready for general use.
+Work in progress - this project is not ready for general use.

 A basic example of modding the Jellyfin home page with a lightweight Watchplanner section, using a JavaScript injector and a secure server-side write path via Caddy + PowerShell.